 The origins of Old Paignton village are located around Palace Avenue, Church St, and Winner St, the names of which give a clue as to what was here.
 Winner Street gets its name from Wynerde, (or vineyard), and reflects its association with the palace’s trade in wine.

 The house is in the care of English Heritage and is only open to the public at specific times as it’s largely run by volunteers, but all the details can be found on the English Heritage website.

 These volunteers belong to the Paignton Heritage Society, who also look after the nearby Clink.
-This Grade II listed building harks back to the 1500’s and comprises of two single cells with one narrow window in each.
-One of its incumbents, a certain Tom Maxlow, decided that the place wasn’t much to his liking, and so he prised up one of the flagstones and disappeared into a culvert, which ran all the way down to the marshy shore, where he emerged still in one piece!
+This Grade II listed building harks back to the 1500s and comprises of two single cells with one narrow window in each.
+One of its incumbents, a certain Tom Maxlow, decided that the place wasn’t much to his liking, and so he prised up one of the flagstones and disappeared into a culvert, which ran all the way down to the marshy shore – where he emerged still in one piece!
 The Clink was last used as a lock-up in 1867.